v-rajagt/IntuneDocs/intune/configuration/email-settings-ios.md

 ## Exchange ActiveSync email settings

-- **S/MIME**: S/MIME uses email certificates that provide extra security to your email communications by using encryption and decryption.
+- **S/MIME**: S/MIME uses email certificates that provide extra security to your email communications by signing, encrypting, and decrypting.
 When you use S/MIME with an email message, you confirm the authenticity of the sender, and the integrity and confidentiality of the message.

   Your options:

-  - **Disable S/MIME** (default): Doesn't use an S/MIME email certificate to encrypt and decrypt emails.
+  - **Disable S/MIME** (default): Doesn't use an S/MIME email certificate to sign, encrypt, or decrypt emails.
   - **Enable S/MIME**: Allows users to sign and/or encrypt email in the iOS native mail application.
 Also enter:

     - **S/MIME signing enabled**: **Disable** (default) doesn't allow users to digitally sign the message. **Enable** allows users to digitally sign outgoing email for the account you entered.
 Signing helps users who receive messages be certain that the message came from the specific sender, and not from someone pretending to be the sender.
-      - **Allow user to change setting**: **Enable** allows users to change if signing is enabled. **Disable** (default) prevents users from changing the signing.
+      - **Allow user to change setting**: **Enable** allows users to change the signing options. **Disable** (default) prevents users from changing the signing, and forces users to use the signing you configured.
       - **Signing certificate type**: Your options:
         - **Not configured**: Intune doesn't update or change this setting.
-        - **None**: No certificate is used.
+        - **None**: As an administrator, you don't force a specific certificate.
+Select this option so users can choose their own certificate.
         - **Derived credential**: Use a certificate that’s derived from a user’s smart card.
 For more information, see [Use derived credentials in Microsoft Intune](../protect/derived-credentials.md).
         - **Certificates**: Select an existing PKCS or SCEP certificate profile that's used for signing email messages.
       - **Allow user to change setting**: **Enable** allows users to change the signing certificate. **Disable** (default) prevents users from changing the signing certificate, and forces users to use the certificate you configured.